Orange-OpenSource/bagpipe-bgp/README.md

 BGP and Route Reflection
 ------------------------

 If you only want to test how to interconnect one server running bagpipe-bgp and an IP/MPLS router, you don't need to setup a BGP Route Reflector.
 But to use BaGPipe BGP on more than one server, the current code currently requires setting up a BGP Route Reflector (see [Caveats](#caveats)).

 The term "BGP Route Reflector" refers to a BGP implementation that redistribute routes between iBGP peers [RFC4456](http://tools.ietf.org/html/RFC4456).

 When using bagpipe-bgp on more than one server, we thus need each instance of BaGPipe BGP to be configured to peer with at least one route reflector (see [Configuration](#config)).

 We provide a tool that can be used to emulate a route reflector to interconnect **2** BaGPipe BGP implementations, typically for test purposes (see [Fake RR](#fakerr)).

 For more than 2 servers running BaGPipe BGP, you will need a real BGP implementation supporting RFC4364 and BGP route reflection (and ideally also RFC4684).

 Different options can be considered:

  * A router from for instance, Alcatel-Lucent, Cisco or Juniper can be used; some of these vendors also provide their OSes as virtual machines

- * BGP implementations in other opensource projects would possibly be suitable, but we did not explore i these exhaustively:
+ * BGP implementations in other opensource projects would possibly be suitable, but we did not explore these exhaustively:

     * [GoBGP](http://osrg.github.io/gobgp/) team has sucessfully deployed a setup with [GoBGP as a RR for bagpipe-bgp PE implementations,